ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 - Poznań is among the oldest Polish cities.
 A place where Mieszko I, the first known ruler of Poland, would often hang around.
 - It is located on the river Warta, the main tributary of the Oder.
 - In addition to bridges spanning the Warta, Poznań has three stretched over the torrent of railway tracks.
-Each bridge is named after a landmark in its proximity: the opera theatre, the university, and the railway station.
+Each bridge is named after a landmark in its proximity: the opera theatre, the university, the railway station.
 - Poznań is the only city mentioned in Poland’s national anthem.
 - The city is divided into five districts: Jeżyce, Grunwald, Wilda, Nowe Miasto, and Stare Miasto.
 The last one, although literally called the Old Town, accommodates not only the historic centre but also the landscapes of blocks of flats in the north.
 - No one really uses the five administrative districts in everyday conversations.
 People usually refer to themselves as coming from smaller neighbourhoods, such as Łazarz, Sołacz, or Winogrady.